-This course number and prefix indicate award of upperlevel undergraduate prior learning credit in speech.
+This course number and prefix indicate award of upper-level undergraduate prior learning credit in speech.
 This course is repeatable up to 12 credits.

-SPT-Sport and Recreation Management
+SPT-Sport and Recreation Mgt

-SPT 1050 Introduction to Sport and Recreation Management (3 credits)
+SPT 1050 Intro Sport & Recreation Mgmt (3 credits)

 Provides an overview of the sport and recreation industry, history, and theory of management principles, and the examination of the key components of sport and recreation management: leadership, event management, marketing, fund-raising, budgeting, ethics, sport law, and public relations.